Wednesday, February 19, 2014

-Leandra Lederman (Indiana-Bloomington) presented (Un)Appealing Deference to the Tax Court, 63 Duke L.J. ___ (2014), at Toronto Wednesday as part of its James Hausman Tax Law and Policy Workshop Series:
+Leandra Lederman (Indiana-Bloomington) presents (Un)Appealing Deference to the Tax Court, 63 Duke L.J. ___ (2014), at Duke today as part of its Tax Policy Seminar hosted by Lawrence Zelenak:

 The U.S. Tax Court hears the vast majority of litigated federal tax cases.
 It occupies an unusual place in the federal government in that it is a federal court located outside the judicial branch but whose decisions are appealable to the U.S. Courts of Appeals.
 This unusual situation coupled with its history as an independent agency in the executive branch can give rise to important questions, such as the standard of review that should apply to its decisions.
 In particular, should the Courts of Appeals treat Tax Court decisions the same as those of district courts in tax cases, or should they apply a more deferential standard analogous to review of an agency decision, as the Supreme Court held in 1943 in Dobson v.
 Commissioner?